In the Settings menu, you’ll see three different tabs, allowing you to configure your Workspace, your Stylus, and your Gestures.

 Highlight selection.
 Concepts is set to automatically highlight the selection by graying out everything else.
 You can disable that here by unchecking the box.

-Two-finger tap and three-finger tap are wonderfully useful for faster workflow.
-There are nine options to choose from for each gesture: undo, redo, select last item, show layers, show color wheel, tool setup, show objects, toggle shape guide and toggle interface.
+Two-finger tap, three-finger tap and four-finger tap are wonderfully useful for a faster workflow.
+There are twelve options to choose from for each gesture: undo, redo, select last item, show layers, show color wheel, tool setup, show objects, toggle shape guide, toggle interface, toggle canvas rotation, toggle canvas zoom, and do nothing.
 Play with these options to find the ones that are most useful for you.